-The Coronavirus pandemic has thus far had a huge impact on the globe, and unfortunately it seems as though the next few months will continue to be a struggle.
-Causing unprecedented mass disruption, COVID-19 and its various after-effects are things that we are all battling against together, and within that spirit of togetherness hopefully lies the key to us all pulling through.
+The Coronavirus pandemic has thus far had a huge impact on the globe.
+Unfortunately, it seems as though the next few months will continue to be a struggle.
+Causing unprecedented mass disruption, COVID-19 and its various after-effects are things that we are all battling against together.
+Within that spirit of togetherness hopefully lies the key to us all pulling through.

-Our teams at theICEway have always embraced this philosophy and are doing so ever-more wholeheartedly now, with a remote working policy in place for our offices in the UK, Europe, Australia and the US.
+Our teams at theICEway have always embraced this philosophy and are doing so ever-more wholeheartedly now.
+We have a remote working policy in place for our offices in the UK, Europe, Australia and the US.
 This provides just one example of the effort we are collectively making to beat this virus.

-By staying away from crowds and public gatherings, we are all trying to stay healthy and safe, and are encouraging everybody else to do the same – remember, you might not consider yourself to be ‘at risk’ but the other people around you may fall into that category.
+By staying away from crowds and public gatherings, we are all trying to stay healthy and safe.
+We are encouraging everybody else to do the same; remember, you might not consider yourself to be ‘at risk’ but the other people around you may fall into that category.

-Staying at home rather than going into the office is something that we all daydream about at one time or another, but now that it has become a necessity, it doesn’t feel quite so idyllic – does it?
+Staying at home rather than going into the office is something that we all daydream about at one time or another.
+Now though, it has become a necessity and perhaps doesn’t feel quite so idyllic – does it?
 There are only so many exercise routines to get into before you yearn for an alternative source of stimulus.
-At least, that’s how we feel…
+At least, that’s how we feel…!

-Working from home is looked upon differently depending upon your situation and point of view, but at this moment in time it is the reality for many of us.
+Working from home is looked upon differently depending upon your situation and point of view.
+At this moment in time it is the reality for many of us.
 Therefore, a key question must be: How can you work efficiently whilst working remotely?
 And a key cyber-security question must be: How can you work securely whilst working remotely?

-Our resident cyber security guru, Patrick Carolan, attempted to answer at least one of these questions and more…
+Here our resident cyber security guru, Patrick Carolan, attempts to answer at least one of these questions.

-Patrick, last week theICEway implemented a full remote working policy in order to protect the well-being of both our staff and others.
+Patrick, last week theICEway implemented a full remote working policy.
+This is to protect the well-being of both our staff and others.
 From a cyber security perspective, how can you ensure a safe and secure environment?

-Fortunately, theICEway ecosystem of companies is made up of tech companies that already have the infrastructure and policy needed for remote working in place.
-Add to that the fact that staff were encouraged to take whatever equipment was needed to be able to work as normal as possible, and we were in a very strong position to cope when it became clear that remote working was going to be required.
+Fortunately, theICEway is made up of tech companies that already have the infrastructure and policy needed for remote working.
+Then the staff were encouraged to take whatever equipment was needed to be able to work as normal as possible.
+That meant we were in a very strong position to cope when it became clear that remote working was going to be required.

-For those companies not in that position, they should start off by considering the key points: –
+For those companies not in that position, they should start off by considering some key points.

 • What is the status of their infrastructure RE: Remote working – do they need to acquire extra PCs or laptops that are suitable and secure enough to give to staff?